santiment/academy/src/docs/sandata/metrics/transaction-volume/index.md

 ![](1.png)

-The per-day graph is still a bit noisy, so let's smooth it out with a 7-day moving average (done with 1 click in Sangraphs):
+The per-day graph is still a bit noisy, so let's smooth it out with a 7-day moving average (done with 1 click in Sandata):

 ![](2.png)